helloimdomas/ai-medical-imaging-open/README.md

 | Contains both keywords | **excluded** (ambiguous) | ~110 |
 | Contains neither keyword | **excluded** (other condition) | ~1,429 |

-This yields **913 usable samples**.
-Spitz tumors (53 samples) are classified as benign based on their captions.
+This yields **913 candidate samples**.
+Spitz tumors (53 samples) are classified as benign.

+**Stage 2 — Gemini label verification:** Each caption is sent to Gemini (gemma-3-27b-it) which assigns a conservative diagnosis label (`MELANOMA`, `NEVUS`, `SPITZ_TUMOR`, `DIFFERENTIAL`, or `OTHER`) based on the full caption context.
+This second pass validates the keyword-based selection and resolves edge cases where keyword context alone is insufficient.
+These Gemini-assigned labels are what the embedding classifiers use.

 **Example of an excluded ambiguous caption:**
 > *"Histopathological image showing nevus cells from Case 1 [...] where melanoma developed and spread rapidly during pregnancy."*